adlnet/xAPI-Spec/xAPI.md

 fully as possible based on the knowledge of the string in question in different languages.

+The content of strings within a langauge map is plain text and it's expected that any formatting code such as HTML tags or markdown will not be rendered, but will be displayed as code when this string is displayed to the end user.
+An exception to this is if language map obejct is used in an extension and the owner of that extension IRI explicitly states that a particular form of code should be rendered.
+Indeed, a language map within an extension designed for this purpose is a good way for an activity provider to record localized formatted text.

 ##### Requirements
 * String values within statement language maps SHOULD be plain text and SHOULD NOT include formatting such as HTML tags or Markdown code.
 * An exception to the above is that language maps used within an extension MAY include formatting code if the extension specifically allows it.